Osteoporosis treatment

 Interactions with Other Treatments

-Calcium supplements should be taken at least 2 hours apart from bisphosphonates to prevent absorption interference.
-Long-term steroid use can diminish drug efficacy, necessitating dose adjustments or combination therapy.
+Calcium supplements should be taken at least 2 hours apart from bisphosphonates to avoid absorption interference.
+Long-term corticosteroid use can diminish drug efficacy, requiring dose adjustments or combination therapy.

-When combined with diuretics, blood calcium levels should be monitored to prevent metabolic imbalance.
-SERMs may interact with anticoagulants, requiring dose adjustments of anticoagulant therapy.
+When combined with diuretics, monitor blood calcium levels to prevent metabolic imbalance.
+SERMs may interact with anticoagulants, necessitating dose adjustments to anticoagulant therapy.

 Alternative Options

 Non-pharmacological approaches include daily intake of 1200-1500 mg of calcium and 800-1000 IU of vitamin D, which form the foundation of all treatment plans.
-Fitness training emphasizes weight-bearing and balance exercises to enhance bone strength and functional capacity.
+Physical fitness training emphasizes weight-bearing and balance exercises to enhance bone strength and functional ability.

 Frequently Asked Questions